Choosing WebDAV Server Authentication Schema

 |Any Ajax clients (Ajax Browser, WebDAV Ajax Library, etc)||+||+||+4||+||+|

 1 Digest require storing HA1 value instead of the password hash: HA1=MD5(username:realm:password).
-For sample implementation use ‘Add WebDAV Server Implementation’ wizard with MVC 5 or Web Forms project with OWIN authentication middleware.
+To generate a sample Digest code use ‘Add WebDAV Server Implementation’ wizard with MVC 5 or Web Forms project with OWIN authentication middleware.

 2 You can use Basic and Digest with Windows or Active Directory accounts if your server runs in IIS.
 Or you can authenticate in your back-end code against Windows or Active Directory accounts.
 The later is supported for Basic only.